 (8) We should gradually increase pressure in the test; rapidly and suddenly pressurize valves are not allowed.

 (9)The general valves only need to have leakage tests once, while safety valves, high-pressure valves, and other valves should be tested twice.
 Unimportant valves such as low-pressure valves, valves with big diameters as well as valves that are allowed to leak due to regulations can have little leakage; we need to implement the relevant regulations of leakage due to different leakage requirements of general valves, power station valves, marine valves, and other valves.
 Strength tests and leakage tests generally should last for two to three minutes, and the tests for important & special valves should last for five minutes.
-Testing time for valves with small diameters can be correspondingly shorter, while sanitary sample valves with big diameters can be correspondingly longer.
+A testing time for valves with small diameters can be correspondingly shorter, while sanitary sample valves with big diameters can be correspondingly longer.
 If you have doubts, you can extend the testing time in the process.
 Drips or leakages of valve bodies and valve bonnets are not allowed in strength tests.

 (10) There is no need to have leakage tests for valve closures of throttle valves, but there should be strength tests and leakage tests for packing and gaskets.

 (12) For valves with actuating devices, we should close sanitary pressure relief valves by actuating devices and then have leakage tests.
-For actuating devices with manual operation, we also need to close the actuating devices by hands and then have leakage tests.
+For actuating devices with manual operation, we also need to close the actuating devices by hand and then have leakage tests.

 For more information, please visit http://www.adamantvalves.com/